lucc/khard/doc/source/man/khard.rst

 Detailed display
 ~~~~~~~~~~~~~~~~

-These subcommands display detailed information about one subcommand.
+These subcommands display detailed information about one contact.

 show
   display detailed information about one contact, supported output formats